srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 In this lab, you will complete the following activities:

-* Verify Lab Prerequisites
+* Verify that the lab prerequisites are met (that you have the required Azure resources)
-* Deploy Azure IoT Edge Enabled Linux VM
+* Deploy an Azure IoT Edge Enabled Linux VM
-* Create IoT Edge Device Identity in IoT Hub using Azure CLI
+* Create an IoT Edge Device Identity in IoT Hub using Azure CLI
-* Connect IoT Edge Device to IoT Hub
+* Connect the IoT Edge Device to IoT Hub
-* Add Edge Module to Edge Device
+* Add an Edge Module to the Edge Device
-* Deploy Azure Stream Analytics as IoT Edge Module
+* Deploy Azure Stream Analytics as an IoT Edge Module

 ## Lab Instructions